gotify/website/docs/configuration.md

   #   - "content-type"

   stream:
+    pingperiodseconds: 45 # the interval in which websocket pings will be sent.
+Only change this value if you know what you are doing.
     allowedorigins: # allowed origins for websocket connections (same origin is always allowed, default only same origin)
 #     - ".+.example.com"
 #     - "otherdomain.com"